Bullseye (British game show): Bully's Prize Board

 The team with the highest cash total from both rounds faced a board divided into eight pairs of alternating narrow red and wide black sectors, with a bullseye at the centre.
 The red sectors were numbered 1 through 8, each corresponding to a different prize, and the bullseye represented a larger item, "Bully's Special Prize."
 The team threw nine darts, the first and last three by the darts player and the middle three by their partner, and won the prizes for all red sectors they hit.
-Black sectors awarded nothing, and hitting the same red sector twice forfeited that prize—hence the show's catchphrase, "Keep out of the black and into the red, nothing in this game for two in a bed."
+Black sectors awarded nothing, and hitting the same red sector twice forfeited that prize—hence the show's catchphrase, "Keep out of the black and in the red, nothing in this game for two in a bed."
 A third hit to the same sector awarded the prize once again.

 For most of the programme's original run, prize values were restricted by the Independent Broadcasting Authority, which may explain the perceived poor quality of prizes on offer.
-Although some prizes (such as a remote-controlled toy car or legendary "TV with wired remote control") were laughed at by the studio audience even then, smaller prizes were taken for granted at the time, and they seemed relatively lavish compared to those on offer in BBC game shows such as Blankety Blank.
+Although some prizes (such as a remote-controlled toy car or a "TV with wired remote control") were laughed at by the studio audience even then, smaller prizes were taken for granted at the time, and they seemed relatively lavish compared to those on offer in BBC game shows such as Blankety Blank.
 In a 2006 episode, Bully's Special Prize was a fully functional show-themed Fruit Machine.

+During the first series, only the Pounds for Points scores were used to determine the winner, and the non-winning sectors were green rather than black.